project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/Consuming_Telemetry_Data.md

 ## Scenario

 As a part of the employee development and training program, the XYZ Corporation needs to create training material.
-The Learning and Develop department's admin would like to effectiveness of the courses.
-To determine that, the admin needs to know how much time employees are spending on a content.
-For that, the corporation needs to get telemetry data and analyze the data to see the time consumption on a content.
+The Learning and Develop department's admin would like to understand the effectiveness of the courses.
+To meet this objective, the corporation must obtain telemetry data and analyze the data to understand the time spent by a user on a content.

 ## Overview